Execution Strategies

 max_depthlevels

-- Tasks where quality matters more than speed
+- Creative writing where quality matters more than speed

 LATSStrategy

 Monte Carlo Tree Search adapted for LLM agents.
-Combines exploration and exploitation to find optimal solutions through simulated rollouts.
+It balances exploration (trying new paths) and exploitation (deepening promising ones) through simulated rollouts.

 from sagewai import UniversalAgent, LATSStrategy